 The Measurement vs. Optimization Gap

-This is the core problem with using attribution as your primary decision-making tool, and it is not specific to Dreamdata.
-It applies to every attribution platform.
+This is the core limit of using attribution as your primary decision-making tool, and it is not specific to Dreamdata.
+It applies to every attribution-first platform.

-ORM's Optimized Marketing product includes attribution analytics.
-But we layer causal modeling on top.
-Instead of just distributing credit across touchpoints, we model the actual relationship between marketing inputs and revenue outputs.
-That lets us prescribe budget allocation changes with quantified expected impact, not just report what happened last quarter.
+ORM's Optimized Marketing product includes the same account-based multi-touch attribution Dreamdata is known for — same architectural foundation.
+The difference is what we layer on top: causal modeling and mathematical optimization.
+Instead of stopping at "distribute credit across touchpoints," we model the actual relationship between marketing inputs and revenue outputs, then prescribe budget allocation changes with quantified expected impact.
+Attribution becomes a building block, not the deliverable.

 The practical difference shows up in board meetings.
-A CMO presenting Dreamdata data says "LinkedIn drove 34% of pipeline last quarter."
-A CMO presenting ORM data says "Shifting 15% of budget from display to LinkedIn will generate an additional $1.2M in qualified pipeline over the next two quarters based on our causal model."
+A CMO presenting attribution-only data says "LinkedIn drove 34% of pipeline last quarter."
+A CMO presenting ORM data says "Shifting 15% of budget from display to LinkedIn will generate an additional $1.2M in qualified pipeline over the next two quarters based on our causal model — and here are the three campaigns that should run that budget."

 Self-Serve Platform vs. Dedicated Partner